Q: How can I prepare for the reading and writing required at ACSC?

 A: Once the Academic Calendar is finalized there are minimal changes.
 On a rare occasion the school may have to adjust the schedule to accommodate the mission, but only duty days will be affected (to include non-contact duty days).

 A: ACSC is executed over the course of four terms and the time spent in the classroom and at lectures is called contact time.
-“Non-contact duty days” are days are built into the calendar where there is no scheduled activity.
-It is still considered a duty day, but “non-contact duty days” afford students the opportunity to conduct research, take leave, or go on various TDY/PTDY.
+“Non-contact duty days” are days built into the calendar where there is no scheduled activity.
+It is still considered a duty day, but “non-contact duty days” afford students the opportunity to meet with instructors, write, conduct research, go TDY/PDTY, or take leave.

 A: Individual course day schedules are generally published at the start of each term for the entire term.
 Every effort is made to maintain the published schedule, but some events require the school to modify dates or times of events.
 Changes can be driven by weather events, changes to outside speaker schedules, or other similar circumstances.
-When changes occur, they are communicated through the STUS leadership to the flight leads.
+When changes occur, they are communicated through the Student Calendar or STUS leadership (if short-notice).
 Individual elective instructors and concentration leads may modify their own program’s schedules as well due to speaking engagements.

-A: The Academic Calendar and student schedule will be published on CANVAS and the Air Command and Staff College App when finalized.
+A: The Academic Calendar and student schedule will be published on CANVAS.

 A: CANVAS is ACSC’s learning management system.
-It is the system that houses all of the courses you are enrolled in, the student schedule, and connects you to your student squadron.
+It is the system that houses all of the courses you are enrolled in and the Student Calendar.
 During in-processing you will receive a log-in.
 The system can be accessed through any device that is internet or WIFI capable.

 A: Students are expected to check the student schedule regularly (daily is recommended).
-While STUS leadership does its best to notify students of changes via other means, it is the students responsibility to check and know the official schedule and where to be and when.
+It is the students responsibility to check and know the official schedule and where to be and when.
 The student schedule is available through the learning management system CANVAS and accessible on mobile devices.

 Q: I would like to stay at Maxwell after my student year, is this possible?